kairosity/mp2-tunnel-focus/testing.md

 ## Timer.timers():
 This method encapsulates all the timer functions.
 It it not meant to be called on the object as a method per se, more it acts as a convenient storage facility for the group of functions that power the timers.

-It intialises three local variables in which to store the passage of time.
+### **Helper functions**
+These are a series of functions that I've used to make the code more modular and easier to read by sectioning off code used more than once into smaller functions.

+- ## removeTimerFromDom()

+__FUNCTION SUMMARY:__ This removes the timer from the DOM when the user is finished using it.
+It is called when a user saves a recently timed time to a task, or when a user presses the X button on the timer.

+- ## makeElementsNotKeyboardTabbable() & makeElementsKeyboardTabbableAgain()

+__FUNCTION SUMMARY:__ These functions stop keyboard accessibility to a selection of elements.
+An addOverlay() function is used to stop users being able to click on elements when they are timing, or manually editing the time on a task.
+This works well for mouse users, but keyboard users were still able to tab and interact with various elements, hence the need for these two functions.

+- ## createTimerTitle()

+__FUNCTION SUMMARY:__ This function was used because the steps it contains were repeated for each of the types of timers (countdown15, countdown25 and stopwatch).
+It adds the type of timer as a ```<h2>``` and it adds a type specific id that is used by various functions to identify which of the three timer types is being used.

+- ## formatTime()

+__FUNCTION SUMMARY:__ This formats the time displayed by the timer into the 00:00:00 format.
+If the time in hours, minutes or seconds is less than 10 it adds a leading 0.

+- ## resetCountdownHtml()

+__FUNCTION SUMMARY:__ This resets the countdown timer display to either 15 or 25, it is different from the stopwatch reset, for obvious reasons.

+### **Timing functions**
+These are a series of functions that take care of the timing logic.

 - ## countUp()

-    __FUNCTION SUMMARY:__ This function starts counting up from wherever the seconds, minutes and hours variables are at.
+    __FUNCTION SUMMARY:__ This function starts counting up from wherever the seconds, minutes and hours variables are at, be that 00:00:00 or after having been paused in the middle of a timing segment.
 When it is called, the seconds variable is incremented by 1, if the seconds variable is at 60, it is reset to 0.
 The same logic is applied to minutes.
 The hours variable increases ad infinitum.
 Three DOM variables are used to represent this logic in the DOM.
 This function is then called within a setInterval function within a function called StopWatchPlay() and it is called once every second, thus updating the timer.

-    ### __*Manual Testing*__

     ### __*Issues encountered through testing*__